QuCoNot/QuCoNot/docs/source/usage.rst

 Installation
 ------------

-To use QuCoNot, first install it using pip:
+To use QuCoNot, first install it and its dependencies from PyPI with:

 .. code-block:: console